bennend/primer-pipline/README.md

 ## FOR Mac Users:
   To use this pipeline on Linux-compatible operating system, please:
-1. Download the PrimerDesignerMac from google drive.
+1. Download the PrimerDesignerMac.zip from google drive.
 2. Extract the compressed file to wherever you want.
 3. Doulbe click the GUI file in the extracted PrimerDesignerMac folder.